dharnitski/dharnitski.github.io/_posts/2019-04-29-skip-tests-in-go.md

 }
 ```

-ENV variable can be set globally or run command with local variable:
+ENV variable can be set globally or yiu can run command with local variable:

     TEST_WIP=true go test -v